Table of Contents:

 6. Impact of COVID-19 on certain school activities

-All toys will be cleaned on a regular basis, some will require weekly cleaning and some daily.
+All toys should be cleaned on a regular basis for example weekly.
 This will remove dust and dirt that can harbour germs.

-Jigsaws, puzzles and toys that young pupils and pupils with supplementary educational needs may be inclined to put into their mouths should be capable of being washed and disinfected.
+Jigsaws, puzzles and toys that young pupils to those with special educational needs may be inclined to put into their mouths should be capable of being washed and disinfected.

-All play equipment will be checked by the class teacher for signs of damage for example breaks or cracks.
-If they cannot be repaired or cleaned, they will be discarded.
+All play equipment should be checked for signs of damage for example breaks or cracks.
+If they cannot be repaired or cleaned they should be discarded.

-Clean toys and equipment will be stored in a clean container or clean cupboard.
+Clean toys and equipment should be stored in a clean container or clean cupboard.
 The manufacturer’s instructions should always be followed.

 At this time soft modelling materials and play dough where used should be for individual use only.